general nav links

 Home Youth and Historic Preservation

 The Advisory Council on Historic Preservation (ACHP) wants the historic preservation community to expand!
 Educating young people on the benefits preservation offers to local communities and the nation and encouraging them to enjoy history in their own backyards and beyond is important.
 The ACHP urges historic preservation organizations to create partnerships with local schools and offer service learning and community service opportunities to students using heritage resources.
-In keeping with that goal, this website serves as a resource to promote learning, vocational, and other opportunities for youth in historic preservation.
+In keeping with that goal, this website serves as a resource to promote learning, career, and other opportunities for youth in historic preservation.